Over half a century since the civil rights movement began, racial discrimination exists in places where you would never expect it to.

 In recent years, U.S. neighborhoods have become more racially segregated.
-African Americans who live in predominantly black neighborhoods are paying a price as a result, literally: A pioneering study conducted by the Consumer Federation of America in 2015 found that good drivers who live in African American neighborhoods are charged much more than drivers who live in white communities—a lot more.
+Black consumers who live in predominantly Black neighborhoods are paying a price as a result: A pioneering study conducted by the Consumer Federation of America in 2015 found that good drivers who live in Black neighborhoods are charged more than good drivers who live in White communities—a lot more.

-Contrary to popular (and racist?) belief, the racial makeup of a neighborhood on its own does not at all determine how much crime exists in a neighborhood.
+In fact, the racial makeup of a neighborhood on its own does not at all determine how much crime exists in a neighborhood.
 Yes, lower income neighborhoods are often more likely to have more crime.
-But when you control for income and population density, white and black neighborhoods have essentially the same crime rates.
-The above study found that even when accounting for population density and income, drivers who live in black neighborhoods are charged much more.
+But when you control for income and population density, White and Black neighborhoods have essentially the same crime rates.

+However, the Consumer Federation of America study found that even when accounting for population density and income, drivers who live in Black neighborhoods are charged much more.
-That’s Terrible!

 What Do Insurance Companies Have to Say for Themselves?

 "...data reveal that households in the two lowest quintiles spent nearly as much on alcohol and tobacco products combined as on automobile insurance, and that they spent more on audio and visual (A/V) equipment and services than on automobile insurance...we would submit that the percentage of household income spent by minority consumers on automobile insurance appears to be reasonable relative to the percentage of income spent on non-essential goods," the insurance group wrote.

-“The pricing disparities for state-mandated minimum auto insurance coverage quoted to drivers in primarily African-American communities are hard to fathom actuarially and look a lot like unfair discrimination.”
+“The pricing disparities for state-mandated minimum auto insurance coverage quoted to drivers in primarily African American communities are hard to fathom actuarially and look a lot like unfair discrimination.”

-Is There Other Evidence Of This Problem?
+Is There Other Evidence of This Problem?